Local Area Attractions Near Austin East KOA Holiday

 Lady Bird Lake

 Lady Bird Lake, owned and operated by the City of Austin and the Lower Colorado River Authority, stretches 416 acres in downtown Austin, TX.
-The lake's primary purpose is to serve as a reservoir for flood control.
-However, Lady Bird Lake also serves as the lake near Austin, TX to kayak, canoe and stand-up paddleboard.
-The lake is a popular stop for recreation and is directly connected to many of the things considered must-dos in Austin, TX.
+The lake's primary purpose is to create a reservoir for flood control.
+However, Lady Bird Lake also serves as the lake near Austin, TX, to kayak, canoe and stand-up paddleboard.
+The lake is a popular stop for recreation and is directly connected to many of the things considered must-do's in Austin, TX.
 The Lady Bird Hike and Bike Trail is the best place in town to walk, jog, run or bike.
 Check it out!

 Website